litmuschaos/litmus-docs/website/versioned_docs/version-2.0.0/user-guides/upgrade.md

     kubectl apply -f https://raw.githubusercontent.com/litmuschaos/litmus/2.0.0/docs/2.0.0/litmus-2.0.0.yaml
     ```

-2. Reinstall the agent components using litmuctl
+2. Reinstall the agent components using litmusctl
     >Note: While reinstallation, make sure to use the same agent name

     To reinstall the ChaosAgents, use [Litmusctl](../litmusctl/usage-non-interactive-mode.md)